-It happened to the iPhone, it happened to Facebook, and now the headphone was just the next victim.
-Good old headphone, to be worn at all times, with or without music to justify your use, you all of a sudden left the orbit of youth culture and entered the domain of old people.
-When people of a certain age started using the iPhone, it wasn’t because of its design, the moment it happened design became a secondary quality.
-From now on it was all about functionality.
-People who still use Facebook do so out of laziness, it has become the personal yellow pages of the early 21st century.
+It happened to the iPhone, it happened to Facebook, and now the headphone is the next victim.
+Good old headphone, to be worn at all times, with or without music, you were hip once but now you’ve suddenly left the orbit of youth culture and entered the domain of old people.
+When people of a certain age started using the iPhone, it wasn’t because of design, the moment people of a certain age started using the iPhone design became secondary.
+From now on the iPhone was all about functionality.
+Same happened with Facebook.
+People who still use Facebook do so out of laziness, it has become the yellow pages of the early 21st century.
 People of a certain age only care about ease of use.

 In a better world, in my wildest dreams all those businessmen would listen to ‘music for airports’, to honour the irony of the situation and to bury airport music under a blanket of more airport music.
 In an alternative reality I can also see them sensually whisper lines from Björk’s ‘Headphones’: